 The last part was pretty though

-Just like the Tour the France we needed to get the last bit of energy from the little toenail of our right foot in order to keep going.
+Just like the Tour the France we needed to get the last bit of energy from the little toenail of our right foot.
 I was getting a bit dizzy and had goosebumps, while it was 30 degrees.
 The last 100 meter wasn't that hard because I couldn't feel anything anymore and saw the end.
-At the top we rested for a while.
+At the top we rested a while.
 Then we saw Stefan and Bojan, who had arrived just after us.
-'Go Ruud on his plastic bike' arrived a bit later, he asked if we still needed to deliver newspapers, given our large panniers.
-We had finished in 2:14:38 hours.
+Ruud arrived a bit later on his plastic bike.
+He asked if we still needed to deliver newspapers, given our large panniers.
+We had completed the climb in 2:14:38 hours.

 We quickly took a picture of the summit.